Product development process is way more than ‘Let’s just put some code onto it and that’s it’. Kick anyone who says otherwise.

-Regardless of complexity, app development isn’t mainly about writing code lines.
-This is about people and…LOTS of tasks to get done.
-Developing an app is a long continuous journey — look under the hood to know exactly what’s happening along the way.
+At Purrweb, an MVP development agency, app building isn’t mainly about writing code lines.
+Regardless of complexity, product development process is ALWAYS about people and…LOTS of tasks to get done.
+Developing an app is a long continuous journey — let’s take a look under the hood to know exactly what’s happening along the way.

 Essential roles & stages

 Firstly, let’s figure out what an average project team looks like.
-Behind every project — be it an MVP or a fully-fledged thing — you’ll find CEO, Project Manager and Teamlead.
+Behind every project — be it an MVP or a fully-fledged thing — the entire product development process is managed by CEO, Project Manager and Teamlead.

 Here’s a breakdown of who does what: